Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                   LOW UPDATE FREQUENCY
 Because this list focusses on the advertising and tracking networks which place the adds on the websites you visit, this list is not subjective to a lot of changes.
-Simply because it takes a lot of rime and money to build such a backbone (ad serving) network.
+Simply because it takes a lot of time and money to build such a backbone (ad serving) network.
 Also the digital marketeers using these networks are a constraining factor, because most don't like to learn how to use the software (used for advertisement placement and visitor tracking).